bitrise-io/devcenter/_articles/reviews/getting-started-with-flutter-apps.md

 * `Flutter Install`
 * `Flutter Build`

+You can build both iOS and Android projects at the same time or you can build them separately, each using their own workflow.

 We'll discuss the Steps specific to iOS and Android deployment in their respective sections!

 ### Deploying a Flutter app to the App Store

-Deploying your iOS Flutter project to the App Store is simple.
+Deploying your iOS Flutter project to the App Store requires code signing files:

+* an iOS Distribution Certificate (a .p12 file)
+* an App Store Provisioning Profile